mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 As with the save operators we discuss here the key methods, but refer the reader to the sphinx documentation for full usage.

-1.  :code:`read_data` is the core method to read atomic data.
+1.  :code:`read_data` is the core method for reading atomic data.
 The method has one required argument.
-That argument is an ObjectID for the document used to define the read operation.
-The ObjectID is guaranteed to provide a unique key to one and only one document.
-That approach is not particularly user friendly, but provides a clean, simple API for processing.
+That argument is an ObjectID for the document used to define the read operation OR a MongoDB document (python dict) that contains the ObjectID.
+The ObjectID is guaranteed to provide a unique key to one and only one document and is the way this reader finds one and only one record to fetch per call.
+The most common use is the for with a MongoDB document in a construct like the following in a serial job:
-    The parallel reader (see below) uses this method internally to parallelize read operations.
-For serial jobs, even though the id is an abstraction most serial processing can be reduced to a variant of this simple block of code in python:

     .. code-block:: python

     query={...Some MongoDB query dict entry...}
     cursor=db.wf_TimeSeries.find(query) # Changed to wf_Seismogram for 3D data
     for doc in cursor:
-      id=doc['_id']
-      d=db.read_data(id)  # Add option collection='wf_Seismogram' for 3C reads
+      d=db.read_data(doc)  # Add option collection='wf_Seismogram' for 3C reads

-    :code:`read_data` will use the waveform collection defined when the Database handle was constructed.
-That is, a given Database handle should only be used for the same type of atomic object (TimeSeries or Seismogram).
-    If a workflow uses both data types we recommend creating two handles with different names.
-For interactive work one can also use the :code:`set_database_schema` to switch.
-Avoid frequent calls to :code:`set_database_schema` for handling mixed data as it is a relatively expensive (in time) operation that invokes reading of a file defining the schema.
+    By default :code:`read_data` will use the waveform collection defined in the schema defined for the handle.
+The default for the standard MsPASS schema is TimeSeries.
+As the comment in the example states if you are trying to read from a different collection (i.e wf_Seismogram or wf_miniseed) you need to specify that alternative with the collection argument.

     The data objects in MsPASS are stored internally as C++ objects with multiple elements illustrated in the figure below.
-Although these objects can conceptually be thought of as a single entity the individual parts are handled differently because they define different concepts and are subject to different read, write, and storage rules.
+Although these objects should be thought of as a single entity the individual parts are handled differently in reading because they define different concepts and are subject to different read, write, and storage rules.
     :numref:`CRUD_operations_figure1` illustrates this fragmentation: